Back to Blog

 By , Founder & CEO, Zensus

 To know whether you'll make payroll, project your available cash forward to the payroll date, subtract every committed outflow due before then, add only the inflows you're confident will clear in time, and compare the result to your minimum cash buffer.
 If the projected balance stays above your buffer, you'll make payroll.
-If it dips below, you have a gap — and the whole point is to see it weeks ahead, not the morning the run is due.
+If it dips below, you have a gap, and the whole point is to see it weeks ahead, not the morning the run is due.

 Most founders answer "will I make payroll?" by glancing at their bank balance and doing some quick mental math.
 That feels reassuring, but the balance you see today is not the balance you'll have on payroll day.
-Between now and then, an annual contract might land, a big customer might pay three weeks late, rent and vendor bills clear, a tax payment goes out — and payroll itself debits your account.
+Between now and then, an annual contract might land, a big customer might pay three weeks late, rent and vendor bills clear, a tax payment goes out, and payroll itself debits your account.
 Whether you can cover it comes down to the timing of all those flows, and a single balance can't show you that.

 This guide walks through a simple, repeatable method to answer the question with confidence, a worked example you can copy, and a checklist you can run before every payroll cycle.
+The method is cash flow forecasting, narrowed to the one date that matters most.

 The method: project to the payroll date

 The reliable way to know if you'll make payroll is to build a short cash projection that ends on your payroll date.
-You don't need a finance degree or a 40-tab spreadsheet — you need five inputs.
+You don't need a finance degree or a 40-tab spreadsheet.
+You need five inputs.

 1. Start with your available cash, not your balance